Biology

 Prerequisite: Grades of C or above in BIOL 222 and BIOL 223.
 No credit if taken after BIOL 339, BIOL 340, or BIOL 379.

-A course designed to provide an overview of Wisconsin vertebrate diversity.
-Topics include distribution, behavior, ecology, and conservation of Wisconsin species.
+A course designed to provide a comparative overview of vertebrate diversity.
+Topics include the anatomy, physiology, behavior, and ecology of fishes, amphibians, reptiles, birds, and mammals within an evolutionary context.
 For students seeking a general understanding of vertebrate biology and skills in field identification.

 Attributes: Field Trip(s) Required, Special Course Fee Required